Unorganized Borough, Alaska: History

 During the 1950s, when the push for the territory of Alaska to become a state was at its height, any municipal government was extremely limited and scattered.
 Territory-wide, there were no more than a few dozen incorporated cities, and a small handful of service districts, broken into public utility districts and independent school districts.
 The service districts were authorized by the territorial legislature in 1935 to allow unincorporated areas limited powers to provide services and to raise taxes for them.

-The United States Congress had forbidden the territory from establishing counties.
-The delegates of the convention which wrote the Alaska Constitution had, in fact, debated the merits of establishing counties, and had rejected the idea in favor of creating a system of boroughs, both organized and unorganized.
+The United States Congress had forbidden the territory from establishing counties in keeping with the wishes of large fishing and mining companies, which wanted powers over natural resources, land and money to remain with the federal government.
+The delegates to the convention which wrote the Alaska Constitution had, in fact, debated the merits of establishing counties, and had rejected the idea in favor of creating a system of boroughs, both organized and unorganized.

 The intent of the framers of the constitution was to provide for maximum local self-government with a minimum of local government units and tax-levying jurisdictions.
 The minutes of the constitutional convention indicate that counties were not used as a form of local government for various reasons.
 The failure of some local economies to generate enough revenue to support separate counties was an important issue, as was the desire to use a model that would reflect the unique character of Alaska, provide for maximum local input, and avoid a body of county case law already in existence.